odrevet/edict_database/README.md

 # setup

-SQL in generated using scripts written in `dart`.
+SQL is generated using scripts written in `dart`.

 Download required packages with